learn-co-students/js-object-oriented-bind-call-apply-readme-v-000/README.md

 You can follow along using your browser's JS console, or use `httpserver` to serve the provided `index.html`.
-The HTML file will automatically load `index.js` and edits you make there will be shown in your browser.
+The HTML file will automatically load `index.js` and edts you make there will be shown in your browser.

 ## Objectives